Can we use heavy nuclei to detect relic neutrinos?: Experimental determination of the neutrino capture rate from the end of the decay spectrum

 where $\alpha_1$ is a constant.
-The characteristic energy scale where the linear approximation is applicable can be estimated from the microscopic theory of $\beta$ decay~\cite{cheipeshToappear}.
-For the purposes of the present work, we notice that the physics of $\beta$ decay of heavy nuclei involves three important of energy scales, that is $Q,$ $m_e,$ and $1/R_0$ where $R_0$ is the radius of the nucleus.
+The characteristic energy scale where the linear approximation is applicable can be estimated from the microscopic theory of $\beta$ decay.
+For the purposes of the present work, we notice that the physics of $\beta$ decay of heavy nuclei involves three important energy scales, that are $Q,$ $m_e,$ and $1/R$.
 The smallest of the three defines the energy range where the expansion \eqref{eq:linear} works well.
 For $\Tm$ and $\Sm$ the smallest energy scale is $Q.$

 Now we are in position to discuss the experimental procedure.
 We assume a finite energy resolution $\Delta E $ of the experiment (say, $\unit[1]{keV}$).
 We propose a way to deduce the neutrino capture rate of the $\Tm$ and $\Sm$ from the end of their experimentally measured $\beta$ spectra: \begin{enumerate} \item Define some experimentally accessible energy resolution $\Delta E \ll Q$ and measure the number of $\beta$ decay events $N$ in several energy bins\footnote{We note that the spectrum itself behaves as $d\Gamma/dE_e \sim p^2_\nu$ and, therefore, events within a single bin are not uniformly distributed.
 Most of the events occur near the left side of a bin, which may introduce an additional systematic uncertainty.
 A possible way to avoid this problem and is to measure the integral number of events $N(p_\nu) = \int^{Q}_{Q-p_\nu} \frac{dN}{dT_e} dT_e$ and consider the function $N(p_\nu) \cdot p_\nu^{-3}$.
 This can be also fitted by a linear function and therefore used to extract $(\sigma v)_\nu$.
 In addition, this method allows to collect more statistics compared to the one with bins for sufficiently large $p_\nu$. } $T_e \in [Q-(n+1)\Delta E, Q-n\Delta E]$ as a function of the electron energy residue $\varepsilon_n = \Delta E(n+1/2)$ \item We assume that all the decay events are detected.
 In this case, one can check whether the experimental points $N(\varepsilon_n)\times (\unit[\varepsilon_n]{ in\,\, keV})^{-2}$ fit the linear curve.
 If so, continue the obtained fit up till the value $\varepsilon_n = 0$. \item Assuming that the time of the measurement is $T_{\text{m}}\ll \tau$ and there are $N_{\text{at}}$ decaying atoms, the neutrino capture rate can be estimated as